deefour/interactor/README.md

 }
 ```

 Laravel needs to be told to to use it's own `dispatch()` method instead of the one provided by this library.
+This allows both interactors and vanilla Laravel jobs can be dispatched.

 ```php
 namespace App\Http\Controllers;